FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 # Experiment Scheduler

-Here you find a program capable of scheduling experiments either on the Xilinx ZCU102 or the STM32F429.
+In this folder you will find a program capable of scheduling experiments either on the Xilinx ZCU102 or the STM32F429.
 Furthermore, it allows the persistent storage of measurement data as CSV files and the storage of metadata in a SQLite database.

 <center>